vtserej/XamarinChallenge/README.md

 # XamarinChallenge

-This Xamarin chanllenge contains the following items
+This Xamarin challenge contains the following items

 1- Displays a list of items and Item's detail.
 2- Can Sort The List by date Asc and Desc.